inrupt/artifact-generator/documentation/debugging.md

 # Debugging

-The code uses the NPM `debug` package for reporting log information during operation.
+The Artifact Generator uses the NPM `debug` package for reporting log information during operation.
 To turn on logging, simply set the `DEBUG` environment variable.
-For example, to see all logging for all artifact-generator operations, set:
+For example, to see all logging for all Artifact Generator operations, set:

 `DEBUG=artifact-generator*`